Mnemonics for Students: A Teacher's Toolkit for Memory

 | Geography | Acrostic | Never Eat Shredded Wheat | Compass Points |

 Finally, mnemonics support the development of Metacognition.
-When students learn how to create their own mnemonics, they are becoming more aware of how their own memory works.
+When learners learn how to create their own mnemonics, they are becoming more aware of how their own memory works.
 They are learning to identify which information is likely to be forgotten and taking proactive steps to prevent that from happening.
-This 'learning how to learn' is a skill that students can take with them beyond the classroom, applying it to their revision for GCSEs, A-Levels, and future careers.
+This 'learning how to learn' is a skill that learners can take with them beyond the classroom, applying it to their revision for GCSEs, A-Levels, and future careers.

 The effectiveness of a technique depends on the type of information being learned.
 For lists and sequences, acrostics and acronyms are usually best.
 For learning foreign vocabulary or abstract terms, the keyword method is the gold standard because it creates a strong visual and acoustic link.